How can I manage my breathlessness?

 - Obstructive and restrictive lung conditions

-Unhelpful breathing habits can make you feel more out of breath.
+Unhelpful breathing habits will make you feel more out of breath.

 When you’re out of breath, you may feel like you need more air.
 So you may start to take more air into your lungs or breathe faster.
 You might then not take the time to fully empty your lungs as you breathe out.
 This means you use the top of your chest more to breathe, instead of using your whole lungs.
 Breathing like this is more work – your muscles will get tired more quickly, and you’ll feel even more out of breath.